 - You have not been convicted or a disorderly persons or petty disorderly persons offense more than two times; and

 - It has been at least 10 years since you completion of your sentence (this includes release from prison or jail, discharge probation/parole, and payment of court fines, whichever is later) – you may, however, be eligible to apply for an “early pathway” expungement 5 years after completing your sentence.

 Please be advised that New Jersey has special expungement laws in place for those individuals who successfully graduated from Drug Court in New Jersey.
 For more information, please see our post regarding New Jersey Drug Court Expungements.

 Affordable Resisting Arrest Expungement Lawyers

-At Katherine O’Brien Law, we pride ourselves on offering the guarantees lowest prices for our expungement services.
-Our basic fee to handle a resisting arrest expungement in New Jersey is only $695.00 (all inclusive).
+At Katherine O’Brien Law, our basic fee to handle a resisting arrest expungement in New Jersey is only $895.00 (all inclusive).

 If you have questions regarding your resisting arrest expungement, Katherine O’Brien Law today for a Free Expungement Eligibility Analysis.
 You can reach us by telephone at 856-832-2482 or by filling out our Expungement Interview Form.